grzesiek-galezowski/tdd-ebook/manuscript/090_How_to_start.md

 1. How do you know what situation each Statement describes?
 2. How do you know whether the Statement describes a single situation, or several at the same time?
 3. How do you know whether the assertions inside those Statements are really the right ones assuming each Statement was written by someone else or a long time ago?
-4. How do you know whether the Statement should stay or be removed when you modify the functionality it specifies?
+4. How do you know whether the Statement should stay or be removed from the Specification when you modify the functionality described by this Statement?
-5. If your changes in production code make a Statement evaluate to false, how do you know whether the Statement is no longer correct or the production code is wrong?
+5. If your changes in production code make a Statement turn false, how do you know whether the Statement is no longer correct or the production code is wrong?
 6. How do you know whether you will not introduce a duplicate Statement for a behavior when adding to a Specification that was originally created by another team member?
 7. How do you estimate, by looking at the runner tool report, whether the fix for a failing Statement will be easy or not?
 8. What do you answer new developers in your team when they ask you "what is this Statement for?"